 The holiday season is upon us and we all want to make it meaningful and special for those we love.
 I recall a conversation with Ann OBrine Satterfield who taught many to sit water-ski before she passed away.
 She told me that when she finally received a doll that used a wheelchair, she felt such joy at seeing a doll that looked like she did.
 She said it made her feel like a typical kid.
 Currently, we have many options that depict children and adults of all abilities.
 The diversity in our world makes it beautiful.
 Savannah Richter, our intern, helped to gather the following list of a few of the items that are available.

-Lego Sets - It took Lego a long time to Lego man that uses a wheelchairinclude wheelchair users in its building sets.
+Lego Sets - It took Lego a long time to include wheelchair users in its building sets.
 Though people with disabilities are still underrepresented among its characters, Lego’s Fun in the Park – City People Pack and City Town Bus Station sets include people who use wheelchairs.
 Lego’s City People pack for $48.63 on Amazon and buy Lego’s City Town Bus Station set for $36.49 on Amazon.

 Kevin is a digital marketing specialist with a diverse background.
 His experience includes being a military veteran, a graduate of Tallahassee Community College with a degree in Drafting and Design, an ordained inter-faith minister, and a small business owner.